FUE Hair Transplant Procedure

 Follicular unit extraction (or FUE) is the new up-to-date method that succeeds the older method called follicular unit transplantation (or FUT).
 It is a minimally invasive hair restoration procedure (when compared with FUT) that requires skill and precision in order to achieve the best and most natural looking results.

 The main benefit is that there is NO scarring left when comparing it to a FUT (or strip) procedure, along with much less pain and better looking results.
 It is the “gold standard” method that has now been adopted by clinics worldwide.

-The difference is found in the method of harvesting the hair from the donor area.
-Instead of excising a strip of hair, suturing the area together, and then dissecting the follicular units underneath a microscope, the follicular units in the FUE method are removed from the scalp individually, one by one.
+The difference between FUE and FUT is found in the method of harvesting the hair from the donor area.
+Instead of excising a strip of hair, suturing the area together, and then dissecting the follicular units underneath a microscope, the follicular units in the FUE method are removed from the scalp in groups of naturally occuring 1-4 follicles (This is called a graft).
 Therefore, there is no wound to be stitched and there is no need for microscopes.

 The follicular units are removed by placing a 1 mm punch around a single follicular unit and cutting a small circle through the skin around that follicular unit.
 The follicular unit is then grasped and gently pulled away from the loose connective tissue surrounding it underneath the skin.